Imnotgoingtohindiclass/six7/README.md

 # Six7
-## This is a Turing-complete esolang written entirely in 6s and 7s
+## A Turing-complete esolang written entirely in 6s and 7s